 - Kiwi: Released in 1999, the Blue Kiwi is a top-of-the-line FET condenser microphone.
 The Kiwi’s shock-mounted dual-diaphragm B6 capsule is designed to evoke the sound of the legendary AKG CK12 capsule (used in the AKG C-12, AKG C 414, and Telefunken Ela M-251).
 The Kiwi delivers pristine audio quality along with 9 selectable polar pattern options to choose from.

-Check the price of these Blue microphones on Amazon and other online retailers by clicking the following links:
+Check the price of these microphones at the Blue Microphones website, click the following links:

 • The Blue Yeti and Bottle are featured in My New Microphone’s 50 Best Microphones Of All Time (With Alternate Versions & Clones).

 • The Blue Yeti Pro is listed as one of the Top Best Microphones For Podcasting (All Budgets).

 • The Blue Bottle is mentioned in My New Microphone’s Top Best Tube Condenser Microphones On The Market.

 Blue Microphones was founded in 1995 by Skipper Wise and Martins Saulespurens in California, USA.
 The company is headquartered in Westlake Village, California, USA.

 What is the best brand of wireless microphones?
 Both Shure and Sennheiser make excellent handheld wireless microphone systems and are considered the best brands of wireless microphones.
 As for wireless lavalier microphone systems, Sennheiser is the best brand on the market, though DPA also makes high-end lavs without transmitters/receivers.

 For more information on wireless microphones, check out my article How Do Wireless Microphones Work?